dengliangshi/dengliangshi.github.io/_posts/2017-05-24-an-optimization-approach-to-back-propagate-errors.md

 ---

 #### 1. INTRODUCTION
-Back-propagation through time (BPTT) algorithm is a gradient training strategy for recurrent neural network, and was first proposed by [Rumelhart et al. (1986)](), and
+Back-propagation through time (BPTT) algorithm is a gradient training strategy for recurrent neural network, and was first proposed by [Rumelhart et al. (1986)](http://patentimages.storage.googleapis.com/pdfs/US5067164.pdf).

 #### 2. BACK-PROPAGATION THROUGH TIME (BPTT) ALGORITHM
 For a stardand recurrent neural network (RNN) model (as showed in Figure 1), it can be represented as: